Daiaa-K/Distilbert-finetuning-with-sagemaker-on-news-dataset/README.md

 ### API Gateway Setup

-1. Create a new REST API in API Gateway
+1. Create a new HTTP API in API Gateway
-2. Create a POST method on a `/classify` resource
+2. Create a POST method on a `/invoke_model` resource
 3. Set Lambda function as the integration target
 4. Enable CORS if needed
 5. Deploy to a stage (e.g., `prod`)